juev/awesome-stars/README.md

 ## Rust

+- [nikolassv/bartib](https://github.com/nikolassv/bartib) - A simple timetracker for the command line
 - [AppFlowy-IO/appflowy](https://github.com/AppFlowy-IO/appflowy) - AppFlowy is an open-source alternative to Notion.
 You are in charge of your data and customizations.
 Built with Flutter and Rust.
 - [epilys/rsqlite3](https://github.com/epilys/rsqlite3) - sqlite3 Rewritten in RiiR Rust 🦀🦀🦀
 - [alacritty/alacritty](https://github.com/alacritty/alacritty) - A cross-platform, OpenGL terminal emulator.